Profit Shifting of Multinational Corporations Worldwide: Introduction

 Our second contribution is a methodological one: we propose to model the extremely non-linear relationship between profit location and MNCs' tax rates using a logarithmic function.
-In estimating the semi-elasticity of profits to tax rates, we build on literature which has confirmed the existence of profit shifting, pioneered by \citet{grubertTaxesTariffsTransfer1991, hinesFiscalParadiseForeign1994}.
-The headline specification of that approach assumes a linear semi-elasticity, which \citet{dowdProfitShiftingMultinationals2017} show to underestimate profit shifting to low-tax jurisdictions, and introduce a quadratic semi-elasticity instead.
-While this approach does constitute an improvement, we show that not even the quadratic model is capable of capturing the empirically observed extreme non-linearity in the data: 83--95\% of profit shifted takes place towards countries with tax rates below 10\%.
+We build on literature that confirmed the existence of profit shifting, pioneered by \textcite{grubertTaxesTariffsTransfer1991, hinesFiscalParadiseForeign1994}.
+The headline specification of that approach assumes a linear semi-elasticity, which \textcite{dowdProfitShiftingMultinationals2017} show to underestimate profit shifting to low-tax jurisdictions. \textcite{dowdProfitShiftingMultinationals2017} instead introduce a quadratic semi-elasticity, which does constitute an improvement.
+However, we show that not even the quadratic model is capable of capturing the empirically observed extreme non-linearity in the data: 85\% of profit shifted takes place towards countries with tax rates below 10\%.
 In this paper, we therefore introduce a logarithmic model to fully capture the extreme non-linearity of the semi-elasticity of profits to tax rates.
-Although estimates of the global scale of profit shifting are similar for linear, quadratic and logarithmic functions as well as a simpler model measuring the misalignment between profits and economic activity, they differ substantially at the country level: the logarithmic function and the misalignment model point to profits being shifted relatively more to countries with zero or very low effective tax rates.
+Although estimates of the global scale of profit shifting are similar for linear, quadratic and logarithmic functions as well as a simpler misalignment model measuring the difference between locations of profits and economic activity, they differ substantially at the country level: the logarithmic function and the misalignment model point to profits being shifted relatively more to countries with zero or very low effective tax rates.
 This naturally has implications for the estimated distributional consequences of profit shifting to tax havens.

-We apply the logarithmic model to the CBCR data to establish the scale and distribution of profit shifting in many countries worldwide, revealing four main findings that answer the four research questions outlined above.